oasis-open-projects/documentation/board-docs/open-projects-rules.md

 **13.2** In order to be advanced through the approval process, a proposed Project Specification must conform to the Project Specification template provided by the [Open Project Administrator][terms], which includes methods for indicating the relevant Designated Branches and Applicable Licenses.
 Proposed Project Specification Drafts also should conform to that template, to the extent possible.

 **13.3** *Project Specification Drafts*.
-A PGB having at least Project Approval Minimum Membership may act to approve any set of contributions to the Project, including from its Releases or Group Releases, as an official Project Specification Draft, after giving written notice to all Contributors via the Project Tools at least fourteen days prior to taking that action (by initiating a PGB vote or consensus call).
+A PGB having at least Project Approval Minimum Membership may act to approve any set of contributions to the Project, including from its Releases or Group Releases, as an official Project Specification Draft, after giving notice to all Contributors via the Project Tools at least fourteen days prior to initiating a PGB vote or consensus call.
 Such approval decisions are subject to the process, notice and transparency provisions of these rules.

 **13.4** *Project Specifications*.
 A PGB having at least Project Approval Minimum Membership may act to approve any Project Specification Draft as a Project Specification, by satisfying each of the following requirements: